 The Mansfield Library subscribes to RefWorks to make research and citation easier for you.
 RefWorks is a citation management tool that stores your electronic articles in one place for easy access, organization, citation and sharing.
 You can save web page content and metadata, create collections to organize or share documents and citations, and upload PDF and Office documents.

-Works Cited should be formatted using the following guidelines:
+Works and knowledge cited should be formatted using the following guidelines:

 Moore, David L. That Dream Shall Have a Name: Native Americans Rewriting America.
 University of Nebraska, 2013.